SmartlyDressedGames/Unturned-Docs/mapping/curated-maps.rst

 Curated experiences should still look and feel like *Unturned*.
 Any custom content on the map should generally match the base game's art style (similar to preexisting curated maps).

+Human-like drawings such as faces and skulls should be blocky, similar to the in-game characters.
+This is a common source of revision requests from us.

 Quality Assurance
 `````````````````